mikhailshilkov/mikhailio-hugo/content/2016/11/introducing-stream-processing-in-fsharp/index.md

 ---
 title: "Introducing Stream Processing in F#"
 date: 2016-11-29
-tags: ["Stream Processing", "F#", "F# Advent Calendar", "Data Processing"]
+tags: ["Stream Processing", "FSharp", "Advent Calendar", "Data Processing"]
 thumbnail: teaser.png
 ---

 *The post was published for
 [F# Advent Calendar 2016](https://sergeytihon.wordpress.com/2016/10/23/f-advent-calendar-in-english-2016/), thus the examples are themed around the Christmas gifts.*

 This article is my naive introduction to the data processing discipline called **Stream Processing**.

 I describe stream processing from the developer perspective, using the following (rather unusual) angle:
 - F# as the primary language
 - Concepts and principles are more important than frameworks and tools